Skip to main content

 Configure automatic retries when a test fails.
 Docket will re-run the entire test from the beginning.
 Options: No retries (default), 1-3 retries

-• Active (default): Test runs in all scenarios
+• Included (default): Test runs in all scenarios

 Two-Factor Authentication (2FA)